broadinstitute/wfl/docs/md/workflow-options.md

 In other words, WFL will recursively merge the options objects together to resolve the options for individual workflows.
-You can see this in WFL's response, which always includes the workflow options:
+You can see this in WFL's response, which includes all workflow options:
 ```json
 {
   // Some fields omitted for brevity!